marijnh/Eloquent-JavaScript/13_browser.md

 Isolating a programming environment in this way is called _((sandbox))ing_, the idea being that the program is harmlessly playing in a sandbox.
-But you should imagine this particular kind of sandbox as having a cage of thick steel bars over it, so that the programs playing in it can't actually get out.
+But you should imagine this particular kind of sandbox as having a cage of thick steel bars over it so that the programs playing in it can't actually get out.

 The hard part of sandboxing is allowing the programs enough room to be